railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_stocks.rst

 * Warranty: length of time in months for the warranty for the delivered products.

-.. tip::   **More information**  *Warranty*
+.. note:: Warranty

-    The warranty will be used in the management of reparis and after-sales service.
-You will find more information on this subject in the chapter about manufacturing.
+    The warranty period is used in the management of repairs and after-sales service.
+    You can find more information on this subject in the chapter about manufacturing.

 Fields in the section *Storage localisation* are given for information – they don't have any impact on the management of stock.